RGBKnights/Lusus/GAME.md

 ## States

-The following are states Units and Cubits can be in and must be in one of the following state.
+The following are states Units and Cubies can be in and must be in one of the following state.
 We broke up the states each type can be in.

 **Chessmen**
 * Board
 * Exile

-**Cubits**
+**Cubies**
 * Bag
 * Hand
 * Field